 Editing Work Area Names to Change Schedule Titles

 When you create a Work Area, one of the steps is to type a name for it.
 The name you select will also appear in the name of a Plant Schedule you generate for plants within that Work Area.
 If you want to change the title of the Plant Schedule, you'll need to delete the existing schedule and rename the Work Area.
 When you re-place the schedule, it will include the new Work Area name.
-For specific instructions, visit our Edit a Work Area Name to Change a Schedule Title Knowledge Base article.
+For specific instructions, see our Edit a Work Area Name to Change a Schedule Title article.

 If your Work Area has a scale linked to it, simply change the name – not the scale.
 When you place a new schedule, it will feature that new name.

 Our software now recognizes Work Areas within Xrefs.
 That means you can run a schedule that includes plants, irrigation equipment, or site amenities within Work Areas that exist in files you've attached to the main drawing.
 When you go to generate your schedule, you can simply select individual Work Areas in your Xrefs as if they are in the current drawing.
 If you select All Work Areas, Land F/X objects within Work Areas in your Xrefs will be included in the schedule as if those Work Areas were in the main drawing.

 For more information and specific instructions, see our Work Areas in Xrefs page.

 - Using Work Areas: Work Areas provide a perfect way to organize your schedules, scales, layers, and User Coordination Systems (UCSs).
 Whether you need to separate out phases in your schedules or show an area at a different scale and viewing angle, you need to know how to manipulate a Work Area.
 (1 hr 2 min)